A Man Of Time

 The writing started in high school with friends forming Igloo of the Polar Bear, a small poetry press.
 Following his efforts in high school sports, a college program and an internship in media, Richard continued putting his words on paper.

-Even as an adult, Richard could be described as having a wild imagination, which actually means that he has a tendency to embellish; just a show of his strength as a fiction writer.
-Further university training to polish works in progress provided Richard with the skills to make his story-telling better.
+Even as an adult, Richard has aged well and he has a wild imagination, which actually means that he tends to embellish, just a show of his strength as a fiction writer.
+Further university training to polish works in progress provided Richard with the skills to edit better and make the storytelling art better.

 After years of working the seven-to-eleven grind, loyal to Pelmorex and Lionheart businesses, Richard made more time for writing offline.
-Gaining a certificate in creative writing from Humber College in 2019 and remaining active in the writing community, he refused to give up, pouring his heart and soul into writing prose and poetry, in a way difficult to imagine and with a dedication that was inspiring, pushing boundaries, writing with a razor's edge.
-When shunned by the literary community, Rob McLennan's guest blog featured Richard's writing day.
+Gaining a certificate in creative writing from Humber College in 2019 and remaining active in the writing community, he refused to give up, pouring his heart and soul into writing prose and poetry with an inspiring dedication, in a way difficult to duplicate, pushing boundaries and writing with a razor's edge.
+Despite being shunned by the literary community, Rob McLennan's guest blog featured Richard's writing process.
 Through it all, his dreamland, once described as a pipe dream with no foundation, morphed into a goal: a real and achievable goal in the heart of Brewington.

 Richard released his first and last novel in January 2022.
-There are other published and unpublished works, great stories of interesting literary genres: picaresque, fantasy, mystery, adventure, creative non-fiction, comic thriller, suspense, crime, new adult, and bizarro fiction.
-He hopes that his work resonates with those who read his stories.
-French Press Bookworks Author Roundtable featured a discussion about writing dialogue in his first video appearance.
-He doesn't give you the moral of the story on a platter but requires the reader to dig in, get their hands dirty, and feel like they've achieved something real, something different.
+There are other published and unpublished works, great stories of picaresque, gonzo journalism, new adult, fantasy, mystery, adventure, creative non-fiction, comic thriller, suspense, crime, romance and bizarro fiction.
+He hopes that his work resonates with anyone who reads his stories.
+French Press Bookworks Author Roundtable featured a discussion about writing dialogue in a dazzling first video appearance.
+He won't give you the moral of the story on a platter but instead lets the reader dig in and get their hands dirty and feel like they've achieved something real, something different.

-As far as Richard's life outside of the stories, he was a writer-in-residence at a local library in Brewington.
-His home was located at 77 Bad Boy Drive in the town of Brewington, where he lived with his beautiful wife and kids.
-Grateful and jubilant knowing he found a community that got him.
-Writing has moved Richard, but he still really loves good beer and rocks out whenever given the chance.
-He lived a full life.
-The publication of his last novel gave him a sick satisfaction that lasted a lifetime.
-Sometimes, that's all you really need.
-What a resignation.
+As for Richard's life outside of all of the stories, he was a writer-in-residence at a local library in Brewington.
+Richard's home was located at 77 Bad Boy Drive in the town of Brewington, where he lived with his beautiful wife and kids.
+Grateful and jubilant, knowing he found his own community.
+Writing has moved him, but he still loves good beer and music.
+Richard rocks whenever he gets the chance.
+He doesn't suffer from insanity.
+He enjoys every minute of it.